-Our compensation committee is composed of , with serving as chairman of the committee.
+Our compensation committee consists of Anupam Dalal, Jack Nielsen and Muneer Satter, with Anupam Dalal serving as chairman of the committee.
 Our board of directors has determined that each member of the compensation committee is "independent" as defined under the applicable listing standards of NASDAQ.
-Following this offering, the compensation committee's responsibilities will include:
+The compensation committee's responsibilities upon completion of this offering will include:

-- annually reviewing and approving corporate goals and objectives relevant to the compensation of our chief executive officer; - evaluating the performance of our chief executive officer in light of such corporate goals and objectives and determining and approving the compensation of our chief executive officer; - reviewing and approving the compensation of our other executive officers; - appointing, compensating and overseeing the work of any compensation consultant, legal counsel or other advisor retained by the compensation committee; - conducting the independence assessment outlined in NASDAQ rules with respect to any compensation consultant, legal counsel or other advisor retained by the compensation committee; - annually reviewing and reassessing the adequacy of the committee charter in its compliance with the listing requirements of NASDAQ; - reviewing and establishing our overall management compensation, philosophy and policy; - overseeing and administering our compensation and other compensatory plans; - reviewing and approving our equity and incentive policies and procedures for the grant of equity-based awards and approving the grant of such equity-based awards; - · reviewing and making recommendations to the board of directors with respect to director compensation; and - to the extent we no longer qualify as an emerging growth company, reviewing and discussing with management the compensation discussion and analysis to be included in our annual proxy statement or Annual Report on Form 10-K.
+- annually reviewing and recommending for approval by the independent directors of the board individual and corporate goals and objectives relevant to the compensation of our executive officers; - evaluating the performance of our executive officers in light of such individual and corporate goals and objectives and determining the compensation of our executive officers; - · appointing, compensating and overseeing the work of any compensation consultant, legal counsel or other advisor retained by the compensation committee; - conducting the independence assessment outlined in NASDAQ rules with respect to any compensation consultant, legal counsel or other advisor retained by the compensation committee; - annually reviewing and reassessing the adequacy of the committee charter in its compliance with the listing requirements of NASDAQ; - · overseeing and administering our compensation and similar plans; - reviewing and approving our policies and procedures for the grant of equity-based awards; - reviewing and making recommendations to the board of directors with respect to director compensation; - reviewing and approving stock option grants, and making recommendations to the board of directors with respect to stock option grants made to directors, executive officers, senior vice presidents or anyone reporting directly to our chief executive officer; - · reviewing and discussing with management the compensation discussion and analysis, if any, to be included in our annual proxy statement; and - reviewing and discussing with the board of directors corporate succession plans for the chief executive officer and other senior management positions.